Share this post on:

 Idealists are MBTI Intuitive/Feeling (NF) Types

 Keirsey classified the Idealist as Abstract/Intuition with Feeling (xNFx) MBTI Personality Types.
-This includes the Types with Intuition and Feeling as the first Dominant or second Auxiliary Functions in either order.
+These include the Types with Intuition and Feeling as the first Dominant or second Auxiliary Functions in either order.

 • The Counselor (INFJ) is a mentor who excels in developing and guiding.